mulesoft/pdk-custom-policy-examples/ai-basic-token-rate-limiting/README.md

 ## Policy use case
 An OpenAI API wants to limit incoming tokens in order to prevent token flooding.

+## Limitations
+Single Worker Constraint: The policy is designed with the assumption of a single Envoy worker.
+Behavior in multi-worker environments is undefined and may lead to inconsistent or incorrect enforcement.
+This policy is provided solely as an example and is not intended for use in production environments without significant adaptation and testing.

 ## Test the Policy

 Test the policy using either integration testing or the policy playground.